We aim to:

-- To support and enable the use of best evidence in physiotherapy for the Huntington’s disease community.
+- Support and enable the use of best evidence in physiotherapy for the HD community.

-- To disseminate and support implementation of physiotherapy clinical practice guidelines across the HD community.
+- Share resources to enable people to follow physiotherapy clinical practice guidelines across the HD community.

 The EHDN has supported the development of physiotherapy guidelines from 2009 and the latest physiotherapy practice guidelines were published in January 2020.
 The three key documents related to physiotherapy practice are the 2013 Physiotherapy Clinical Guidelines, a systematic review on physical therapy and exercise interventions published in 2017 and the clinical recommendations to guide physical therapy practice published in 2020.